 Cliver discovered that on plastic boards bacteria got caught in knife grooves that were near impossible to clean out, whether the boards were washed by hand or in the dishwasher.
 While new plastic cutting boards were easy to disinfect, a used and scored plastic board harboured bacteria.
 One can only imagine that parts of the scored plastic end up in our food chain or oceans once damaged.

-Irish More recently, Dr. Ulrike Kleiner, from the Laboratory of Hygiene Research at the Anhalt University in Bernburg, Germany, performed a new study on the hygienic qualities of wood and plastic cutting boards.
+More recently, Dr. Ulrike Kleiner, from the Laboratory of Hygiene Research at the Anhalt University in Bernburg, Germany, performed a new study on the hygienic qualities of wood and plastic cutting boards.
 Dr. Kleiner’s results reinforced Dr. Dean Cliver’s study: that hard wood cutting boards are more sanitary than plastic cutting boards.
-It has been scientifically proven that wood cutting boards inhibit bacteria growth, while plastic cutting boards have been proven to harbor bacteria.
+It has been scientifically proven that wood cutting boards inhibit bacterial growth, while plastic cutting boards have been proven to harbor bacteria.

 So which board is really best for you?